Share Your Encouragement!

 • The best way to share encouragement and faith with others is to be transparent and genuinely care about them.

-Try to be a good listener, and when a door is opened to speech, share what God has done in your life that helped you in difficult times, especially in areas that you know the other person is struggling with.
+Try to be a good listener, and when a door opens to speech, share what God has done in your life that helped you in difficult times, especially in areas where you know the other person is struggling.
 It is good to share some of your past with them.

 • Sometimes, talking about what we believe about God can be intimidating.
 Be cautious about speaking about God right off the bat.
 Take some time to get to know the other person.

-• Our hope and prayer empower you to freely and appropriately share your encouragement with others in your circle of friends, family, acquaintances, and even strangers.
+• Our hope and prayer is that you are empowered to freely and appropriately share your encouragement with others in your circle of friends, family, acquaintances, and even strangers.
 Many worldviews confuse people.
 Learn how you can help cut through all the confusion.

-• Contact us if you have been a Christian for at least a year and would like to help us come alongside others who are struggling.
-Tell us why you want to help and tell us a bit about yourself.
+• Contact us if you have been a Christian for at least a year and would like to help us reach out to others who are struggling.
+Tell us why you want to help and about yourself.

 Five Ways to B-L-E-S-S Others!

 B- Begin with prayer.
-We want you to ask, ‘God, how do you want me to bless the people in the places you’ve sent me to?’
+We want you to ask, ‘Go’, how do you want me to bless the people in the places you’ve sent me to?’

-L- Listen.
-Don’t talk, but listen to people, their struggles, and pains in the places God sent you.
+L’ Listen.
+Don’t talk; listen to people, their struggles, and their pains in the places God sent you.

 E- Eat.
-You can’t just check this off.
-It’s not quick.
+You can’t check this off.
+It’s quick.
 You have to have a meal with people or a cup of coffee.
 It builds relationships.

 S- Serve.
 If you listen to people and eat with them, they will tell you how to love them and know how to serve them.

 S- Story.
-When the time is right, now we talk and share the story of how Jesus changed our lives.
-By Dave Ferguson.
+When the time is right, we now talk and share how Jesus changed our lives by Dave Ferguson.

 How To Share Encouragement With Others?